-Software Defined Networking (SDN) is a new approach to designing, building and operating networks.
+A few weeks back, I wrote a blog on Software Defined Networking (SDN) and how it is gaining momentum in the market place.
+To help you recollect, SDN is a new approach to designing, building and operating networks.
 The control plane is decoupled from the data plane and is logically centralized in an SDN controller to provide a single abstracted view of the underlying network topology and its state.
-Communication between network devices and the SDN controller use communication protocols that may be open, such as OpenFlow, or may be proprietary.
-Open, standards-based protocols allow for multivendor interoperability and increase choice and competition while reducing the threat of lock-in.
+SDN is a kind of technology that takes the high-end features built into routers and switches and puts them into software that can run on cheaper hardware.

 Today, Cisco’s spin-in Insieme Networks announced a breakthrough data center solution – Application Centric Infrastructure (ACI) product portfolio that takes SDN to a completely new level and delivers a common, open platform for managing physical, virtual and cloud infrastructures.
 ACI architecture is built upon a “systems” approach — versus a box-by-box or traditional overlay approach — that allows for a common policy management framework to be leveraged across network, security and application teams.
 ACI offers a completely virtualized, self-aware and dynamic network that involves hardware using both merchant silicon and custom-built chips combined with software that addresses the challenges facing today’s data center.

 The new breakthrough ACI product is a massive fabric controller that can orchestrate the entire data center, including networks, Layer 4-7 services, storage and compute.
 The technology helps orchestrate and integrate networks, security and network services that need to be delivered to applications.
 ACI leverages open APIs along with a mix of both custom Cisco and merchant silicon and ASICs.